Diyckstra/terraform-provider-deyckstra/website/docs/r/lb_target_group.md

 * `proxy_protocol_v2` - (Optional) Whether to enable support for proxy protocol v2 on network load balancers.
 See [doc](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#proxy-protocol) for more information.
 Default is `false`.
 * `slow_start` - (Optional) Amount time for targets to warm up before the load balancer sends them a full share of requests.
 The range is 30-900 seconds or 0 to disable.
 The default value is 0 seconds.
 * `stickiness` - (Optional, Maximum of 1) Stickiness configuration block.
 Detailed below.
-* `tags` - (Optional) Map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the target group.
 If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
 * `target_type` - (May be required, Forces new resource) Type of target that you must specify when registering targets with this target group.
 See [doc](https://docs.aws.amazon.com/elasticloadbalancing/latest/APIReference/API_CreateTargetGroup.html) for supported values.
 The default is `instance`.

   Note that you can't specify targets for a target group using both instance IDs and IP addresses.